digitallawyer/openlegaldictionary/_definitions/reformatory.md

 ---
 title: Reformatory
 permalink: "/definitions/reformatory.html"
-body: This term ls of too wlde and uncertaln slgnlficatlon to support a bequest for the bulldlug of a “boys’ re-formatory.”
+body: This term is of too wlde and uncertaln slgnlficatlon to support a bequest for the bulldlug of a “boys’ re-formatory.”
 It includes all places and in-stitutions in which efforts are made either to cultivate the Intellect, instruct the con-science, or improve the conduct; places iu which persons voluntarily assemble, receive lnstructlon,